 This information serves as your resource on issues that have already passed and are about to become effective or have already become effective.

 New Renter Protections take effect in City of Minneapolis

-New renter protections are taking effect in the City of Minneapolis that changes credit screening practices, criminal screening criteria and limits security deposits.
+New renter protections are now in place in the City of Minneapolis that change credit screening practices and criminal screening criteria and limit security deposits.
 MAR was active throughout the ordinance development process and a significant number of its suggested changes were included in the ordinance.
 MAR is also part of a cross-sector committee that is guiding implementation of the ordinance.
-The changes take effect June 1, 2020 for owners of buildings with at least 15 units and on December 1, 2020 for owners of buildings with less than 15 units.
+The changes took effect June 1, 2020 for owners of buildings with at least 15 units and will take effect on December 1, 2020 for owners of buildings with less than 15 units.

 New Energy Disclosure Report in the Truth-in-Sale of Housing (TISH) program

 January 15, 2020, an Energy Disclosure Report is required by the City of Minneapolis.
 The two-page ‘Asset-Based Energy Efficiency’ report will be part of the set of returned documents from the TISH inspection.
 The energy disclosure report will be based on four criteria: attic insulation, wall insulation, heating system, and window efficiency.
 Using these criteria, homes will be rated on a 0 to 100-point scale with 100 being the best.
 The report also will prioritize recommended improvements based on a maximum 10-year window of return on investment.
 No repairs will be required.

 Talking points are a list of detailed discussion points designed to put you in the driver’s seat when explaining current issues that have not yet been decided.